Strengthening language, culture and critical thinking in the Armenian world

-The Armenian Communities Department of the Calouste Gulbenkian Foundation works in the domains of language, culture, education, research and civil society.
+The Armenian Communities Department of the Calouste Gulbenkian Foundation works in the domains of language, culture, education, and research.
 We are in a unique position to influence these areas in ways that enhance the Armenian nation globally.
 Through our funding priorities, we aim to achieve transformative change, particularly in the Diaspora, based on our financial and political independence, broad network of partners, innovative programming, experience and track-record of philanthropic work over many decades.
 As a non-partisan Foundation, above the political fray of the Armenian world, our grant-making is driven solely by the desire to have a positive impact.

 The goal of the Armenian Communities Department is to have sustainable diasporan communities, where Armenian culture, identity and education are stronger, and to enhance open-minded critical engagement on national issues in Armenia.

 In the Diaspora, we focus on Western Armenian and on cultural creativity, which are essential for sustainable communities.
 In Armenia, we focus on research support and translations.

 We also provide hundreds of university scholarships every year, investing in future intellectuals, scholars and leaders.